How to Guard Against Elder Fraud

 That’s why it’s so important for older adults and those who help care for them to be aware of the ways they might be exploited and to take steps to protect themselves.
 To get advice on how to guard against elder fraud, Carefull family finance expert Cameron Huddleston reached out to board-certified elder law attorney Shannon Miller, of The Miller Elder Law Firm in Gainesville, Fla.

 Below is an edited version of Cameron’s interview with Shannon.
-To watch the entire interview, visit the Carefull Community.
+You can watch the full interview here.

 How are the elderly exploited financially?